cosmosclassroom/cosmosclassroom.github.io/markdown.md

 ## Welcome to Cosmos in the Classroom com ##

-This is the landing page for cosmosintheclassroom.com
+The cat is under the table

 ### About Me
 Hello!
 I am a high school teacher in Branford, Connecticut.
 I teach both honors and standard-level physics, as well as honors-level biology.
 My goal is to make learning these subjects engaging and accessible for all students.